btroycraft/uf_sta3100/readme.md

-This repository contains the quarto documents necessary to build the class materials for UF STA3100.
+This repository contains the Quarto .qmd documents necessary to build the class materials for UF STA3100.

 Dependencies:
 1) [R](https://cloud.r-project.org/)